dybran/AWS-Lift-and-Shift-Project/AWS-Lift-and-Shift-Project.md

 __Configure instances with user data__

-We will launch our Ec2 instances using __User data__.
-The bash scripts from our source code to provision our services.
+We will use the bash scripts from our source code to provision our services and launch our Ec2 instances using __User data__.
-We can find the user data in our source code.

 `$ git clone https://github.com/devopshydclub/vprofile-project.git`